 In the TX BoS CoC, regions managing an up-to-date Housing Priority List can use the "Services" page in HMIS to track the Active and Inactive status of a household.
-This service must be attached to the household's CE enrollment, and this documentation in HMIS is described in the forthcoming TX BoS CoC CE Data Guide.
+This service must be attached to the household's CE enrollment.
+For more information on how to complete this, please contact ce@thn.org.